Paper Recommendation by my Mother: Survival During and After Khmer Rouge by Sara S. Brown, URI MSN

 My personal life trauma experiences during the Khmer Rouge regime are described in this paper along with applications to Constructivist Self Development Theory (CSDT).
 This theory provides a basis for understanding the interrelatedness of biological and psychological self adaptation necessary to surviving and maintaining a consistent sense of self and the world.
 Five areas of self that were described in CSDT and which were applicable to my experiences of trauma are as follows:

-Ethnic–Racial Identity Modulates Emotion Dysregulation and Alcohol Use Among an Adult Sample of Asian Americans by Diana Ho, Emmanuel D. Thomas, Jewelia J. Ferguson, and Nicole H. Weiss
+Paper Recommendation by friend Diana Ho: Ethnic–Racial Identity Modulates Emotion Dysregulation and Alcohol Use Among an Adult Sample of Asian Americans

 The aim of the present study was to investigate the moderating role of racial–ethnic identity in the relation between emotion dysregulation and alcohol use and related harms among Asian Americans.